 I was hankering for something sweet, and I wanted it now, so a drive to the store or baking something was out of the question.

 I found a neglected box of cake mix that had been given to me a few months earlier.
 I poured some into a bowl and added milk.
-Voila!
-Chocolate cake batter – dessert for a king.
+Voila! – dessert for a king.
 If you’re hoping for instructions on how to prepare this dessert, you’re in luck.
-And photos to guide you as well.

 Do you have a story of going to extreme lengths to get some sweets into your mouth?